Harmar Township, Allegheny County, Pennsylvania

 Harmar Township is a township in Allegheny County, Pennsylvania, United States.
+It contains the communities of Acmetonia, Harmarville, Harmar Heights, and Chapel Downs.
 The population was 3,136 at the 2020 census.
 The township was named after Harmar Denny, a U.S. congressman and son of Ebenezer Denny.

 Geography

-According to the United States Census Bureau, the township has a total area of 6.4 sqmi, of which 6.0 sqmi is land and 0.5 sqmi, or 7.45%, is water.
+Harmar Township is located at 40°32′24″N 79°50′2″W. According to the United States Census Bureau, the township has a total area of 6.4 sqmi, of which 6.0 sqmi is land and 0.5 sqmi, or 7.45%, is water.

 Streams

 Harmar Township is entirely in the Allegheny River drainage basin and contains one undeveloped state park, Allegheny Islands State Park, on three alluvial islands in the Allegheny River.

 Deer Creek flows through the township; it joins the Allegheny at Harmar.